containers/ContainerPlumbing/register.md

 Only our event organizers will see your full, detailed registration, but summary demographic information may be shared with our sponsors.
 As an attendee, your name will not be traded or sold.
-You may receive notification of additional, related events held by our sponsor, Red Hat.
+You may receive notification of additional, related events held by our sponsors, Red Hat and the OCI.
 To remove your data from our records, please [email us](mailto:jberkus@redhat.com)

 You may receive additional notices from HopIn after you create a HopIn account;